meilisearch/documentation/reference/features/security.md

 :::: tabs
 ::: tab CLI

-If the master key was set up with command-line flags, relaunch the instance without the `--master-key` option:
+If your master key was set up using the command-line option, relaunch the instance without the `--master-key` option:

 ```sh
 ./meilisearch